Green Labs Highlights

 How It Works

-Step 1: Learn what sustainable actions your lab can adopt, and tell us what you’re already doing, by filling out the Green Labs at Emory Checklist and consulting the companion Green Labs at Emory Guidance Document.
+Step 1: Learn what sustainable actions your lab can adopt, and tell us what you’re already doing, by filling out the Green Labs at Emory Form and consulting the companion Green Labs Guidance Document.

-Step 2: Take Action by submitting the checklist and receiving a certification level.
-Detailed instructions are on the checklist.
+Step 2: Take Action by submitting the form and receiving a certification level.
+Detailed instructions are on the form.

 Step 3: Earn Recognition for taking action to make more sustainable choices in your lab.
 The Green Labs at Emory Team will review your checklist and award your lab with a certification level.
 You will receive recognition and visible lab signage and graphics.

-Step 4: Apply for funding to implement the actions on your checklist and new innovations by submitting a Green Lab Incentives Fund Application.
+Step 4: Apply for funding to implement the actions on your checklist and new innovations by submitting a Green Labs Incentives Fund Application.
+The 2023-2024 Incentives Fund applications are closed, and next year’s application will be available in May 2024.
+Click here to check out the past year’s winners.